milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

         .video('wrong-side-seg2.mp4').volume(0.2).open();
 ```

-And because we like these repetions and echos and echolalias I'll like to share this with you again.
+And because we like these repetions and echos and echolalias in my corner of reality.
+I'll like to share this with you again.

 The tech im working with here is also a repetition but also quite different.

 At its core is this scrip im reading from.
 Interwoven with pieces of code that are executed when they appear on screen.
 Not readable but its still there.

 ```js
 await Wave('intro').load('/panpan1.mp3')